-Paternity, or the legal establishment of a man being the biological father of a child, determines what type of benefits, if any, that man’s child becomes eligible for later in life.
-Protections such as inheritance, health insurance benefits, and Social Security benefits are typically only available to a child who has an established father-child relationship based on the outcome of a paternity test.
+In this context, Paternity is the legal establishment of a man being the biological father of a child.
+It is important because it determines what type of benefits, if any, that man's child becomes eligible for later in life.
+Protections, such as inheritance, health insurance benefits, and Social Security benefits, are typically only available to a child who has an established father-child relationship based on the outcome of a paternity test.

-Paternity also plays a huge part in determining child support responsibilities and can determine whether a “father” has parenting time rights in the state.
+Paternity also plays a huge part in determining child support responsibilities and can decide if a "father" has parenting time rights in the state.

 Paternity is only assumed when the parents of a child are married or in a civil union when the child is born.
-Illinois family law does not assume that a child's father is indeed the father if the parents are dating, living together, or even planning to be married soon.
+Illinois family law does not assume fatherhood in any other instance, even if the parents are dating, living together, or even planning to be married soon.

 #1: Both unwed parents can fill out and sign a legal document known as a "Voluntary Acknowledgement of Paternity" or "VAP."
 A witness needs to watch the parents sign the VAP, and then the parents must submit the VAP to the Department of Healthcare and Family Services for official filing.

-#2: A judge enters, in a formal court setting, an order legally declaring the presumed father to be the child's legal father.
+#2: In a formal court setting, a judge enters an order legally declaring the presumed father to be the child's legal father.